porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.usage.md

 | Type | Usage |
 |----|----|
 | Default Modal | Use a default modal for content that doesn’t require a complex task. |
 | Fullscreen | Fullscreen modals group a series of tasks.
 Because they take up the entire screen, fullscreen modals are the only modals over which other modals can appear.
-Fullscreen modals are for mobile devices only.
+Due to the size of fullscreen on desktop, it is easy to lose context for the consumer.
+Furthermore, you lose helpful functionality like backdrop click.
+This is why fullscreen modals are for mobile devices only.